go-xorm/xorm/docs/QuickStart.md

 It's idealized of using IMapper for all naming.
 But if table or column is not in rule, we need new method to archive.

+* If struct or pointer of struct has `TableName() string` method, the return value will be the struct's table name.

-`engine.Table()` can change the database table name for struct.
+* `engine.Table()` can change the database table name for struct.
 The struct tag `xorm:"'table_name'"` can set column name for struct field.
 Use a pair of single quotes to prevent confusion for column's definition in struct tag.
 If not in confusion, ignore single quotes.

 <a name="23" id="23"></a>
 ### 2.4.Column definition